navreyort/BatchAnalyzeAudioFile/readme.md

 ## Sound file

-Currently only supports wave file.
+Currently, this project only supports wave file format.
 The file extension specifically needs to be `.wav`.
 Place all sound files you'd like to analyze in a single directory.
 Change the directory name in dev/index.js.
-The program will spit out analysis result in `analyze.json` file.
+The program will spit out an analysis result in `analyze.json` file within the same directory.
 The analysis result is in an alphabetical order of the sound files.

 ## Run
 Test the app using: